distributed-system-analysis/pbench/docs/API/V1/list.md

 If the timezone offset is omitted it will be assumed to be UTC (`+00:00`); if the time is omitted it will be assumed as midnight (`00:00:00`) on the specified date.

-`keysummary` boolean \
-Instead of displaying a list of selected datasets and metadata, use the set of specified filters to accumulate a nested report on the metadata key namespace for the set of datasets.
-See [metadata](../metadata.md) for deails on the Pbench Server metadata namespaces.
-Because the `global` and `user` namespaces are completely dynamic, and the `dataset.metalog` sub-namespace varies greatly across Pbench Agent benchmark scripts, this mode provides a mechanism for a metadata visualizer to understand what's available for a set of datasets.

 ## Request headers